-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Georgia law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
+Georgia law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Ga.
-Code Ann. § 16-5-46(d) (Trafficking of persons for labor or sexual servitude), "the accused's lack of knowledge of the age . . . of the individual being trafficked shall not constitute a defense in a prosecution for a violation of this Code section."
+Code Ann. § 16-5-46(d) (Trafficking of persons for labor or sexual servitude), "the accused's lack of knowledge of the age... of the individual being trafficked shall not constitute a defense in a prosecution for a violation of this Code section."